Arnocode/atrader/README.md

 This is an experimental bot for auto trading on the [binance.com](https://binance.com) platform.
 # DISCLAIMER

-**This is a simple experminental bot, and I am not responsible for any money you lose!**
+**This is a simple experimental bot, and I am not responsible for any money you lose!**

 # How it works